Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Remaining proofs

-For $\zeta>0$, we may choose $N$ sufficiently large that $\ol\PP_{1-\bp+\nu}^*(H_N) \ge 1-\zeta$ for all $B_N$.
-By passing to the dual and using the method of proof of \cite[Thm 1]{Kes81} with $\zeta$ small (see also \cite[Thm 5.86]{Grimmett_RCM}), one obtains the exponential decay of cluster-volume. \end{proof}
+For $\zeta>0$, we may choose $N$ sufficiently large that $\ol\PP _{1-\bp+\nu}^*(H_N) \ge1-\zeta$ for all~$B_N$.
+By passing to the dual and using the method of proof of \cite{Kes81}, Theorem~1, with $\zeta$ small (see also~\cite{GrimmettRCM}, Theorem 5.86), one obtains the exponential decay of cluster-volume. \end{pf*}